-B. Referral of Complaints against Staff, Faculty, Other MDCC Officials, or Third Parties
+B. Referral of Complaints Against Staff, Faculty, Other MDCC Officials, or Third Parties

 These Procedures cover complaints against students.
-When allegations are asserted against a staff member, faculty member, other MDCC official, or third party, the Title IX Coordinator will inform the appropriate Administrator with a copy of the complaint.
-The Title IX Coordinator will determine if the Title IX Investigative Officer will need to conduct all or part of the investigation and will inform the Complainant.
+When allegations are asserted against a staff member, faculty member, or other MDCC officials, or third party, the Title IX Coordinator will inform the appropriate Administrator with a copy of the complaint.
+The Title IX Coordinator, will determine if the Title IX Investigative Officer will need to conduct all or part of the investigation, and will inform the Complainant.